Karl Wilhelm Ritter: Personal life

 Ritter married Magdalena Jacobi, an American, in 1875.
 His younger brother Herman Ritter (1851–1918) was an architect.
-Karl Wilhem's son, Woldemar Ritter (1880–c.1935) would also become a prominent architect, specializing in church buildings.
+Karl Wilhelm's son, Woldemar Ritter (1880–c.1935) would also become a prominent architect, specializing in church buildings.
 Woldemar principally practiced in Boston and is noted for his work on Episcopal churches, especially Grace and St. Peter's Church and Emmanuel Church in Baltimore.